stephenanayashilliard/MechaCar_Statistical_Analysis/README.md

   - median
   - variance
   - standard deviation
 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+ - Reviewing the summary statistics of all three manufacturing lots, a variance of 62.29356 for PSI is well within the specifications of 100 lbs PSI.
+However, while manufacturing lots 1 and 2 are significantly well within design specifications, manufacturing lot 3's variance of 170.286 PSI is  far outside the design specifications of 100 lbs PSI.

 ## T-Tests on Suspension Coils